uprm-inso-4101-2020-2021-s2/semester-project-team-5/README.md

 ### In MACOS

-To run this project in MAC, first clone or download this repository, after navigating to this project, use the following commands to start the project and virtual environment
+To run this project in MAC, first clone or download this repository, after navigating to this project, use the following commands to start the project and virtual environment:

 ```
  cd django_mm